 Agendas are made available to Elected Members and the public before the Briefing Sessions and Council meetings.
-Where a committee is open to the public, committee agendas In most circumstances, agendas of the various committees of Council are also made available.
+Where a committee is open to the public, committee agendas are also made available.

 Unconfirmed Council and committee minutes are to be made available to the public.
-The minutes of a meeting comprise all items considered at the meeting and include attendances, all motions, their movers and seconders and the results of the motions and the decisions that have been made.
+The minutes of a meeting (other than confidential items presented at the meeting for discussion) and include attendances, all motions, their movers and seconders and the decisions that have been made.

-9.1.42.5 Apologies and leave of absence
+9.2.5 Apologies and leave of absence